Gina Ricardo, keen Team Wiggle racer based in Sydney, gives us her feedback on the full carbon Prime RR-50 Tubeless Clincher Wheelset.

 My wheels had been pre-installed with a set of 25mm Schwalbe Pro one tubeless tyres.
 The benefits of tubeless tyres are well-documented, but they are still quite uncommon to see on the road.

 All Prime wheels come with tubeless tape and valves pre-installed, so setting them up tubeless yourself is a doddle.
-If you arm yourself with sealant and a tubeless tyre pump like the LifeLine AirBlast Tubeless Tyre Track Pump Black One Size, then it should be quick and simple.
+If you arm yourself with sealant and a tubeless tyre pump like the LifeLine AirBlast Tubeless Tyre Track Pump, then it should be quick and simple.

 On my first ride